enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/the-queue-data-structure.md

 - `first()` : *Returns* the element at the front of the queue.

 This is how you would work with queues in different programming languages:
-  - `Java`: There is no Queue class in Java, just an interface.
-That means, given the name of the functions to be implemented(`add`, `peek`, `remove`), you have to write those methods yourself.
+  - `Java`: There is no Queue class in Java.
+However, LinkedList's methods allows you to use one as a queue.
   - `JavaScript`: There is no special Queue prototype in JavaScript.
 The Array prototype, however, supports the `push` and `shift` methods that emulate the behavior of a queue.
   - `Python`: You can instantiate queues using the `queue` module in python3, or the `Queue` module in python2.
 The insertion method is called `put`, while the removal one is `get`.
   - `C++`: Queues in C++ are part of the `std::queue` library.
 In this case, elements can be inserted by using `push` and removed by using `pop`.